Admissions Categories & Program Options

 General Applicants

-General applicant category is open to those who have an undergraduate degree or who are within one year of graduation eligibility from a degree-granting college or university recognized by the Dalhousie Senate.
+The General applicant category is open to those who have an undergraduate degree or who are within one year of graduation eligibility from a degree-granting university or college recognized by the Dalhousie Senate.

 Indigenous (First Nations, Métis and Inuit) Applicants

-• Applicants are encouraged (but not required) to submit a statement (or include within their personal statement) how they have contributed to, are connected to, and/or identify with their community and/or the impact of colonization on their family or their connection to Indigenous culture.
+• Applicants are encouraged (but not required) to share how they have contributed to, are connected to, and/or identify with their community and/or the impact of colonization on their family or their connection to Indigenous culture.

-• For applicants in this category, non-academic experiences are given comparatively more weight than traditional measures of academic performance and LSAT scores in the holistic review of their files if that works to their advantage.
+• For applicants in this category, non-academic experiences may be given comparatively more weight than traditional measures of academic performance and LSAT scores in the holistic review of their files if that works to their advantage.

 Indigenous applicants may also be considered for the Indigenous Blacks & Mi’kmaq Initiative.